Southampton F.C.: Outside the top flight (2005–2012)

-Return to the Premier League (2012–present)
+Return to the Premier League and relegation (2012–2023)

 Southampton returned to the Premier League for season 2012–13 initially under Nigel Adkins.
 Substantial sums were spent to strengthen the playing squad, but early in the season, Adkins was replaced by Argentine coach Mauricio Pochettino.
-Southampton finished the season in 14th place, and next season in 8th.
+Southampton finished the season in 14th place, and next season in eighth.

 At the end of the 2013–14 season, Pochettino departed the club for Tottenham.
 The club subsequently appointed Ronald Koeman as his replacement on a three-year contract, and made several high-profile sales over the summer.
 In the final game of the 2014–15 season, a 6–1 victory against Aston Villa, Sadio Mané scored three goals in the space of 176 seconds, the fastest hat-trick in the history of the Premier League.
 The club finished seventh, then their highest ever Premier League rank, therefore qualifying for the 2015–16 UEFA Europa League.
 After defeating Vitesse, the Saints were eliminated in the play-off by Midtjylland.
 The following season, Southampton once again set new records for the club at the end of the season, finishing in sixth place.
 They once again qualified for the Europa League, although this time immediately entered the group stages, as opposed to the play-off rounds.

+In June 2016, Koeman left Southampton to join Everton and Claude Puel replaced him on a three-year contract.
+The club were eliminated in the group stage of the Europa League by away goals to Hapoel Be'er Sheva F.C., despite having a superior goal difference.
+However, they were more successful in the EFL Cup, where they lost 3–2 in the final to Manchester United, where Manolo Gabbiadini was denied a hat-trick, courtesy of an incorrect offside decision.
+The club ended the 2016–17 season in eighth.
+During the summer, Puel was replaced as manager by Argentine coach Mauricio Pellegrino, previously of Alavés.

+Southampton became involved in the United Kingdom football sexual abuse scandal in December 2016 when several former Southampton teenage trainees told the BBC about inappropriate incidents in the 1980s involving a former football coach who was later revealed to be Bob Higgins.
+Higgins was dismissed by Southampton in 1989 after the allegations were made against him, and in 1991 he was charged with six counts of indecent assault against young boys he had been coaching; at the trial at Southampton Crown Court he was acquitted on the direction of the judge when the prosecution offered no evidence.
+Higgins then worked as a youth coach at Peterborough United in the mid-1990s, and was investigated as part of a 1997 Channel 4 Dispatches investigation.
+After two further court cases, Higgins was found guilty in 2019 of indecent assault, at Bournemouth Crown Court, and sentenced to 24 years in prison.